George N. Kates: China 1933 - 1941

-By dint of extraordinary talent and single-minded diligence, after several years of study Kates mastered the Chinese language.
-He then briefly attended classes at Beijing University.
-Then he began his own private studies at the Imperial Archives, delving into and re-discovering the world and the history of the city as it had been during the Qing Dynasty.
-He made that his purpose and through many hours studying ancient texts, time spent on the ground examining the streets and halls and temples, and interviews of aging princes and eunuchs, Kates built up a formidable, and perhaps unique, knowledge of the ancient capital and a very substantial body of research materials.
-He exhibited some of this knowledge in two scholarly and ground-breaking articles published at the end of his time in China.
-In Prince Kung’s Palace and Its Adjoining Garden, (Monumenta Serica, 1940), Kates, who had come to know Prince Pu Ju who lived in the Kung palace, examined the history and the nature of this very impressive and important princely palace and garden.
+After several years of study Kates mastered the Chinese language.
+He briefly attended classes at Beijing University.
+Then he began his own private studies at the Imperial Archives, exploring the world and the history of the city as it had been during the Qing Dynasty.
+Through many hours studying ancient texts, time spent on the ground examining the streets,halls, and temples, and interviews of aging princes and eunuchs, Kates built up knowledge of the ancient capital and a substantial body of research materials.
+He exhibited some of this knowledge in two scholarly articles published at the end of his time in China.
+In Prince Kung’s Palace and Its Adjoining Garden, (Monumenta Serica, 1940), Kates, who had come to know Prince Pu Ju who lived in the Kung palace, examined the history and the nature of this important princely palace and garden.
 It is still considered the definitive work in the English language on the subject.
 In A New Date for the Origins of the Forbidden City (Harvard Journal of Asiatic Studies, 1943), Kates challenged and disproved the accepted fact that the Forbidden City dated from the Ming Dynasty, and showed through his research that the palace was in fact founded in the Yuan.
 Kates demonstrated where the Yuan palace was located and what remained of it in his day.

 Kates was not only scholarly, he also collected.
 He fell in love with Chinese classical hardwood furniture which had been the furniture of choice for princely and aristocratic families since the 16th century, but had not made its way to the West, and so was virtually unknown by American and European museums and collectors.
 Kates, and other expats of the period, were able to build collections of these pieces that were being sold off by families that had previously enjoyed Imperial patronage, but were now, in some cases, destitute.
 The simple, Taoist beauty of these pieces, as they were designed and made during the Ming and early Qing Dynasties was surreal.
 Made from the finest (mostly imported) woods from India and Southeast Asia, they had a gorgeous patina and delectable grains and the craftsmanship was superb.
 Kates made a study of the pieces, the woods that were used, and how these pieces were used in Chinese everyday life.
 He built a modest, but fine collection of pieces he could afford, even though he was existing on very modest resources from various scholarships and awards.
 He contemplated making a business of importing these fine pieces to America with the help of his sister who was working for a leading New York designer.